 For 2nd April: =HLOOKUP(A21,A15:E16,2,1) or =HLOOKUP(A20,A15:E16,2,True) here true is for approximate match value.

 - HLOOKUP function in excel is a case-insensitive lookup.
-It means if you write “tanuj” and “Tanuj” it will treat it same no effect on the output due to letter case.
+It means if you write tanuj and Tanuj, it will treat it the same with no effect on the output due to letter case.

-- There is a limitation in HLOOKUP in excel that is the ‘Lookup_value’ should be the topmost row of the ‘table_array’.
-If you need to retrieve the data from something else row than other excel formula is used in place of HLOOKUP in excel.
+- There is a limitation in HLOOKUP is that the ‘Lookup_value’ should be the topmost row of the ‘table_array.’
+If you need to retrieve the data from something else row, then other excel formula is used in place of HLOOKUP in excel.

 - HLOOKUP supports special characters such as “*” or “?” in the ‘lookup_value’ parameter only if ‘lookup_value’ is a text string.

-There are three kinds of error which can come in HLOOKUP function in excel due to wrong arguments.
+Three kinds of error can come in the HLOOKUP function in excel due to wrong arguments.

-- #N/A error: HLOOKUP returns the #N/A error if ‘range_lookup’ is FALSE/0 sets to exact match and HLOOKUP function in excel is unable to find the ‘lookup_value’ in the given table_array.
+- #N/A error: HLOOKUP returns the #N/A error if ‘range_lookup’ is FALSE/0 sets to exact match, and the HLOOKUP function in excel is unable to find the ‘lookup_value’ in the given table_array.

-- The HLOOKUP function in Excel can only retrieve the first value matched value in the table_array that matches the lookup value.
+- The HLOOKUP function can only retrieve the first value matched value in the table_array that matches the lookup value.

-If there are a few duplicate records in the table_array, then it will return first match value to avoid this situation you can remove the duplicates values from table_array then apply HLOOKUP in Excel.
+If there are a few duplicate records in the table_array, then it will return the first match value; to avoid this situation, you can remove the duplicates values from table_array then apply HLOOKUP in Excel.

 This has been a guide to HLOOKUP in Excel.
-Here we discuss the HLOOKUP Formula and how to use HLOOKUP function along with practical examples and downloadable excel templates.
+Here we discuss its Formula and how to use the HLOOKUP function along with practical examples and downloadable excel templates.
 You may also look at these useful functions in excel